-Professor Tülay Adali, University of Maryland, Baltimore County, USA will give a talk on "Data Fusion Through Matrix and Tensor Decompositions" on Friday, 8 June 2018, at 14:30 in Room P1.3.01 (Faculty meeting room).
+Professor Tülay Adali, University of Maryland, Baltimore County, USA will give a talk on "Data Fusion Through Matrix and Tensor Decompositions" on Friday, 8 June 2018, at 14:30.
+Room P1.3.01.

 Professor Adali is a leading expert in machine learning and signal processing for biomedical applications.
 Her talk is sponsored by the IEEE Signal Processing Society-Germany Chapter under its Distinguished Lecturer program.
 Abstract and biosketch are appended below.